stablekernel/aqueduct/source/docs/http/resource_controller.md

 !!! note "HTTP Body Decoding"
     Request bodies are decoded according to their content-type prior to being deserialized.
 For more information on request body decoding, including decoding content-types other than JSON, see [this guide](request_and_response.md).

-If parsing fails or `readFromMap` throws an exception, a 400 Bad Request response will be sent and the operation method won't be called.
+If parsing fails or `read` throws an exception, a 400 Bad Request response will be sent and the operation method won't be called.

 You may also bind `List<Serializable>` parameters to the request body.
 Consider the following JSON that contains a list of cities: